 Promoting your list happens slightly differently based on the type of list being used:

-- With List Manager list, the WordFly user must select an Appeal during step 3 of the List Manager list import process.
-(WordFly will tell Tessitura to create promotion records tied to the selected Appeal.)
+For List Manager lists, the WordFly user must select an Appeal during step 3 of the List Manager list import process in WordFly.
+WordFly will tell Tessitura to create promotion records tied to the selected Appeal.

 There's one more thing!
 Tessitura also requires customer number on your list in order to send data back to the database.
 This data is always included with the output set so you shouldn't have to check for it when you import your Tessitura lists into WordFly.